AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

   pkill <name>
   renice #priority <PID>

-Making process "nicer" means it will run only when nothing else in the system wants to.
+Making process "nicer", ``renice 19 <PID>``, means it will run only when nothing else in the system wants to.
 User can increase nice value from 0 (the base priority) up to 19.
-For instance it is useful when you archive your data on system and do not care how long it takes in the background.
+For instance it is useful when you backup your data in background or alike.

 Foreground and background processes